Skip to content

 Validity periods and the 3-month rule

-Council tax statements and HMRC correspondence benefit from a longer acceptance window of 12 months because these are issued annually by government bodies that independently verify the taxpayer's address.
-A council tax bill for the 2025/26 financial year remains valid until 31 March 2026.
+Council rates notices and ATO correspondence benefit from a longer acceptance window of 12 months because these are issued annually by government bodies that independently verify the taxpayer's address.

-The UK driving licence is treated differently again.
-Because it contains a printed residential address and is updated whenever the holder moves, it is accepted as proof of address until its expiry date.
-However, firms should be aware that there is no legal obligation to update a driving licence address within a specific timeframe, so a licence alone may not reflect a recent change of address.
+The Australian state driver licence is treated differently.
+Because it contains a printed residential address and must be updated when the holder moves (within specified timeframes in each state), it is accepted as proof of address until its expiry date.
+However, firms should be aware that compliance with address update requirements varies, so a licence alone may not reflect a very recent change of address.

 Methods of proof of address verification